-Riding As A Free Elective:
+Riding as a Free Elective:

 Students not participating in the Equine major or minor program may elect to take riding classes on a space available basis.
-A semester or cumulative G.P.A. of 2.000 (or 1.750 for second semester freshmen) or better is required.
-Interested students should contact the Department Chairperson at pre-registration.
+A semester or cumulative G.P.A. of 2.000 or better is required.
+Interested students need to provide the Riding Coordinator with a 10-minute video demonstrating their riding ability prior to pre-registration.
 The Department's dress code must be adhered to and students must supply equipment as outlined in the Equine Studies Handbook.
 A special Equine fee per semester is charged for elective riders.
 Visit www.centenarycollege.edu for current fees.